Moving to Australia

 Living in Australia

-Hailed as one of the world’s most popular countries to emigrate to, Australia has countless draws that make it a fruitful place to live.
+Hailed as one of the world’s most popular countries to emigrate to, Australia has countless draws that make it a fantastic place to live.
 Expectational education, personal freedom, uninterrupted sunshine and outdoor pursuits are just a few of the reasons why many head down under.

 Australia Weather

 Due to its size, Australia is home to a variety of different climates.
-However, for the majority of locations, the weather is favourable all year round and many move to the country to benefits from its weather.
-Unlike most countries which have a fixed seasonal calendar, Australia has two; wet season or dry season.
+However, for the majority of locations, the weather is favourable all year round and many people move to the country to benefits from its weather.
+Unlike most countries which have a fixed seasonal calendar, Australia has two: wet season or dry season.

-Generally speaking, the northern portion of Australia has a tropical climate, consisting of a hot and wet summer and warm and dry winter.
+Generally, the northern portion of Australia has a tropical climate, consisting of a hot and wet summer and warm and dry winter.
 Further south, summers are milder with pleasant breezes and winters tend to be much wetter and cooler.

 To give you a snapshot of Australia’s climate, take a look at the information below displaying each location’s average monthly temperature and number of rainy days.